pokt-network/pocket-core/doc/rpc-spec.md

     request: `heightAddrParams`

 - /v1/query/nodes
-> Query Nodes in the pocket network by height and staking_status, empty ("") staking_status returns all nodes
+> Query Nodes in the pocket network by height and staking_status, empty ("") staking_status returns a page of nodes

     request: `heightAndStakingStatusParams`